shaharsol/lotg/README.md

 - Create the basic package
 - Implement at least one usecase (e.g. getUserRepos)
 - Build a demo app that uses the package and demonstrate how it works against Github, Bitbucket and Gitlab without changing a sinle line of code (only configuration)

+#### API Wish List
+- getUserRepos - get a list of repositories of a certain user